-As of 3/9/2021, we have an Ubuntu virtual machine hosted at Iowa State's Electrical and Computer Engineering department that is running an Apache web server combined with Wordpress.
-We only have the basic implementation of Wordpress without any added functionality or customization, but we plan to customize it to the point where it fits our deliverables.
+As of 3/9/2021, we have an Ubuntu virtual machine hosted at Iowa State's Electrical and Computer Engineering department that is running a Node.js web server alongside an NGX load balancer combined with React frontend.
+We plan on creating a user-friendly interface that handles all frontend requirements by using the React framework.
 This will satisfy the functional requirements of having a blog-posting system, and also provides a basis for user creation and permissions.

-Beyond Wordpress, we will need to implement a text-mining feature that runs with the addition of every new blog post.
+Beyond the React web page, we will need to implement a text-mining feature that runs with the addition of every new blog post.
 In addition, we will need another library to visualize the data retrieved by the text-mining algorithm.
 All of these services will be hosted on the same server.

-3.4 Technology Considerations
+3.4 TECHNOLOGY CONSIDERATIONS